leanix/vsm-discovery-github-action/README.md

 #### Inputs (defaults and recommendations)

 #### `host`
-**Required** The LeanIX host where the connector is located, e.g.: eu.leanix.net
+**Required** The LeanIX host where the connector is located, e.g.: eu

 **Default:** `eu`